shabeer-syed/ACEs/about.md

 # Limitations of ACE indicators
 It is essential to note that ACE indicators:
-* Only identify experiences recorded in the mother's or child's record (e.g. maternal substance misuse) due to methodological challenges in accurately linking children to their fathers (a long-standing issue of anonymised secondary and primary care data).
-Once reliably linkage of fathers becomes available, the domains *"parental mental health problems"* and *"parental substance misuse"* will be updated to include potential fathers.
+* There are methodological challenges in accurately linking children to their fathers (a long-standing issue of anonymised secondary and primary care data).
 * Only identify experiences recorded in semi-structured coded non-identifiable data.
 Many children might have concerns recorded only in free-text data that is not captured in coded data.
 * Do not represent an exhaustive list of all possible adversities experienced by children